jasonheller/jasonheller/README.md

 - 🏫 ITA Student in Marburg, Germany.

-- 🔭 I’m currently not working on anything.
+- 🔭 I’m currently working on an *REDACTED* project

-- 🌱 I’m currently learning 6502 Assembly.
+- 🌱 I’m currently learning for my CCNA.

 - ⚡ Fun fact **Cows can smell things that are up to six miles away.**